-(1548 - 1622), the younger brother of the very famous Japanese Samurai Nobunaga Oda (1534 - 1582).
+(1548 - 1622), the younger brother of the very famous Japanese Samurai Nobunaga Oda (1534 -1582).
 It was originally built in Kennin-ji temple in Kyoto, and, after several places, moved to the present place in 1972.
-Those who live in Tokyo area may visit Mitsui Memorial Museum in Nihonbashi.
-The exhibition galleries include a detailed reconstruction of the Jo-an tea ceremony room.

 When Tokyo Metropolitan University moved to Minami-Osawa from downtown in Tokyo in 1991, the International House was planned.
-A renowned architect, Prof. Tei-ichi Takahashi, designed the building of International House together with the tea ceremony house "Jo-an" (恕庵).
-In the Chinese character of "Jo", he added "心" (heart) in the bottom of character.
+A renowned architect, Prof. Tei-ichi Takahashi, designed the building of International House together with the tea ceremony house "Jo-an" (恕 庵).
+In the Chinese character of "Jo", "心" (heart)

+was added in the bottom of character by the suggestion of the President of TMU at that time.
 The meaning of "恕" is to allow.
-There are several characteristics in the Jo-an tea ceremony house, from the viewpoint of architecture.
-The center pole, made of camellia tree, is one of them.